 - the universal law of nature is that everything is changing, arising and passing, arising and passing, and that pain and pleasure are arising and passing like everything else.

-So the pain I was feeling was not the fact of sitting but literally my past – the fear, the aversions, all the negative reactions I’ve ever experienced – coming to the surface to be felt and released.
+So the pain I was feeling was not the fact of sitting but literally my past – the fear, the aversions, all the negative reactions I’ve ever experienced – coming to the surface to be experienced and released.

 This is still hard to take in: that it’s not about sitting but about aversion.
 Yet one gets directly observable evidence of the mechanism, because each time my mind became preoccupied with the fear of the pain and I started creating stories – “Oh, I can’t last this time, this pain is doing something bad to me”, “This time will be hard because the last time wasn’t so bad”, or “Sing, damn you, Goenka!
 I’ve got to move or I’ll die or something!” – the pain would increase.